Article at a Glance….

 Why brush your cat?

-How often to brush your cat?
+How often should you brush your cat?

 How often you brush your cat depends on the type of fur and whether it’s shedding season or not.
-I find spending 15 minutes a day keeps my house nearly hair-free.
+Our British Shorthair is the main culprit when it comes to shedding in our home.
+I find 15 minutes a day keeps my house nearly hair-free.
 If you don’t have time for that, you can spend 30 minutes once or twice a week.

-The most common types of cat brushes
+Common types of cat brushes

 - The slicker brush: Has thin metal bristles and gets rid of knots.